ViswanathR1999/Python-GrayScale-File/README.md

-# Python-GrayScale-File
+# Roll No : MCA2048, Python GrayScale by R. Viswanath
-Python Multiple images into Grayscale images
+Roll no:MCA2048 ,Python Multiple images into Grayscale images